killermann/samk.blog/content/posts/2013-12-20-proud-humbled-misunderstanding.md

 ### Exhibit A: The &#8220;Proud&#8221;

-> &#8220;I&#8217;m so proud of [this group that did something cool / this person who did something cool / Smokey the Bear who, unlike you, prevented forest fires].
-They&#8217;re so great.&#8221;
+> &#8220;I'm so proud of [this group that did something cool / this person who did something cool / Smokey the Bear who, unlike you, prevented forest fires].
+They're so great.&#8221;

 ### **Exhibit B: The &#8220;Humbled&#8221;**

-> &#8220;I&#8217;m so humbled that [this great thing has happened to me / I&#8217;ve accomplished or been recognized for this thing I did / I won an Emmy (I&#8217;ve got some bourgeois Facebook friends)].&#8221;
+> &#8220;I'm so humbled that [this great thing has happened to me / I've accomplished or been recognized for this thing I did / I won an Emmy (I've got some bourgeois Facebook friends)].&#8221;

 ### Exhibit C: The &#8220;Proud&#8221; Definition

 > 1. feeling pleasure or satisfaction over something regarded as highly honorable or creditable to oneself.

-> 2. having, proceeding from, or showing a high opinion of one&#8217;s own dignity, importance, or superiority.
+> 2. having, proceeding from, or showing a high opinion of one's own dignity, importance, or superiority.

 > 3. having or showing self-respect or self-esteem.